spantaleev/gitlab-docker-ansible-deploy/README.md

 # Gitlab server setup using Ansible and Docker

+**WARNING**: This Ansible playbook is **not actively maintained anymore**.
+It may be out of date and generally not of very high quality.
+Send some PRs or get in touch if you'd like to maintain it.
+Users are generally recommended to migrate their Gitlab installation to the [gitea-docker-ansible-deploy](https://github.com/spantaleev/gitea-docker-ansible-deploy) playbook (powered by [Gitea](https://gitea.io/en-us/), an alternative to Gitlab).

 This [Ansible](https://www.ansible.com/) playbook can help you set up a [Gitlab](https://about.gitlab.com/) instance:

 - on your own Debian/CentOS/RedHat server